Ken McNaught: Aston Villa

 After impressing in the final against Villa he was signed by the Birmingham club in the 1977 close-season.
 He was 22 at the time.
 It was at Villa where McNaught's career reached its zenith with silverware in the League, European Cup and European Super Cup in which he scored against Barcelona.

 Later career

 McNaught spent a season at West Bromwich Albion where he was a first team regular playing in 42 league games.
 The season after he was loaned out to Manchester City, 1984–85 season, where he made seven league appearances.
 His last season was with Sheffield United where he played 34 league games.
 He was then forced to retire early.

 International

 Unlike his father who won five full Scotland caps, Ken McNaught never played for Scotland.
-He and John McGovern are the only two Scots to win UEFA's premier club competition to never be given a full cap.
+He and Andy Blair and John McGovern are the only three Scots to win UEFA's premier club competition to never be given a full cap.